Ph.D. in Computational Physics

 During the COVID-19 pandemic, Dr. Ntam played a pivotal role in crafting the university's contingency response for online instruction, facilitating a series of virtual workshops to accelerate the transition from face-to-face to emergency remote instruction during the campus lockdown.
 His leadership during this challenging period ensured educational continuity and maintained academic standards despite unprecedented disruptions.

-2023
+2023 (University-Wide)

 2020-Present

-2020
+March 2020

 2019-2022